Jakarta MRT: Phase 2

 Phase 2 was funded through a similar loan scheme with a 40 years tenure, allowing a 10 years grace period.
-The first stage of phase 2 funding (Rp9.4 trillion) incurred 0.1% interest per annumn.
+The first stage of phase 2 funding (Rp9.4 trillion) incurred 0.1% interest per annum.
 Phase 2A funding (Rp25 trillion) will cover a portion of phase 1 excess expenditure (Rp2.5 trillion).

-On 24 August 2022, it was announced that cost required for Phase 2A has been ajdusted to Rp26 trillion (US$1.7 billion), up from Rp22.5 trillion.
+On 24 August 2022, it was announced that the cost required for Phase 2A has been adjusted to Rp26 trillion (US$1.7 billion), up from Rp22.5 trillion.
 The challenging soil conditions were cited as the reason for the increase.

 Phase 3

-Phase 3 will be funded by a Japanese investor, in January 2023 it was announced that cost required for Phase 3 is Rp160 trillion (US$10.6 billion).
+Phase 3 is funded by JICA and the Asian Development Bank (ADB), in January 2023 it was announced that cost required for Phase 3 is Rp160 trillion (US$10.6 billion).
+While ADB will finance the project with up to $600 million.

-The Phase 3 will connected from Balaraja to Cikarang.
+The Phase 3 will connect Balaraja and Cikarang.

 Phase 4

-Phase 4 will be funded by a South Korean consortium led by Korea Overseas Infrastructure and Urban Development Corporation with estimates cost Rp28 trillion (US$1.9 billion).
+Phase 4 will be funded by a South Korean consortium led by Korea Overseas Infrastructure and Urban Development Corporation with estimate cost of Rp21 trillion (US$1.9 billion).